tiagodgsoares/Javabank/README.md

 ## **Technologies:**

-- Maven for build and dependency management.
+- Maven for build and dependency management;
-- Spring Framework for web and transaction support.
+- Spring Framework for web and transaction support;
-- Spring Boot for rapid development and efficient deployment.
+- Spring Boot for rapid development and efficient deployment;
-- Hibernate for object-relational mapping.
+- Hibernate for object-relational mapping;
-- Log4j for logging.
 - MySQL databases for data storage.
-- Thymeleaf for web page rendering.